Want to invite me to speak at something? Mail me: firstname.lastname@example.org.

 Your job title says "engineer", but you seem to spend most of your time in meetings.
 You'd like to have time for code, but then who will respond to customers, update the roadmap, talk to the teams whose projects overlap with yours, notice the things that got dropped, onboard the new folks, and ask all of the many questions that need to be asked to make the project successful?
 Unless you've got a senior title, too much of this kind of work can be risky.
 Let's talk about how to frame your accomplishments before it becomes career-limiting.

 Fire partitions.
 Public safety campaigns.
 Smoke alarms.
 Sprinkler systems.
 Doors that say “This is not an exit”.
 And fire escapes.
 What can we learn from fire safety about expecting failure and designing for it?

 Meta!
 How to get past the fear of public speaking and work up to speaking at conferences, with some advice about abstracts, slides and creating a narrative.
 The inevitable “how to speak” talk that every speaker eventually makes.

-Most of us have a backup strategy and many of us have a restore strategy and several of us have a fully tested restore strategy.
+Most of us have a backup strategy and many of us have a restore strategy and several of us even have a tested restore strategy.
 But dependencies and complicated fallback plans make these strategies perilous.

 Does your production environment expect perfect humans?
 Does technical debt turn your small changes into minefields?
 This talk highlights tools, code, configuration, and documentation that set us up for disaster.